varnerlab/SEML/README.md

 ## Support or Contact

 Having trouble at installation or function?
-Feel free to contact the [authors](https://github.com/varnerlab).
+Feel free to contact the [authors](https://github.com/varnerlab) or [authors](https://www.cheme.cornell.edu/faculty-directory/jeffrey-d-varner).